Rock Paper Scissors API

 GET Endpoint

-Here are examples of how to call the Rock Paper Scissors API in different programming languages:
+How to call the Rock Paper Scissors API in different programming languages.

 curl -X GET \